ihr/library-emberjs-mongodb-docker/README.md

 Don't forget to expose the port via the VirtualBox as well

 To login docker container put /bin/bash as a final command in the entrypoint.sh script

+Troubleshooting:

+In case of : '...
+Error response from daemon: client and server don't have same version ...'

+Run: boot2docker stop && boot2docker download && boot2docker up